REANNZ/tuakiri-doc/identity_providers/replacing_back-channel_certificate_and_key_on_an_idp.md

 2. Add the new key in the Federation Registry for the IdP:
     *   Log into the Federation Registry (at [https://registry.tuakiri.ac.nz/federationregistry/](https://registry.tuakiri.ac.nz/federationregistry/) )
     *   Navigate to the details page for your IdP
-    *   On the Certificates tab (under SAML in FR2 used in Tuakiri-TEST), add the new certificate.
+    *   On the Certificates tab (under SAML tab), add the new certificate.
         *   Use the default settings of only adding the "signing" use for the certificate.